 ・ ・ View interactive

-Arıkan investigates the art world which depends on status, privilege and secrecy via the contemporary lens of technological systems that rely on principles of free access, open sharing and participation.
+This work investigates the art world which depends on status, privilege and secrecy via the contemporary lens of technological systems that rely on principles of free access, open sharing and participation.
 Artist Collector Network contains data from 46 private collections, 738 artists, and 3256 connections with weight indicating number of pieces from each artist.
-It is presented as a large printed static map and as an exploratory interactive map, where viewers can further navigate the network on a multi-touch screen and find the cross-sections of the research process.
+It is presented as both a large printed static map and as an exploratory interactive map, where viewers can further navigate the network on a multi-touch screen and find the cross-sections of the research process.
 Touching a node on the map, its direct connections are highlighted and its predictions are linked.

 This work was started in 2011 as Phase I at Borusan Contemporary Museum, Istanbul, then continued with Phase II at Maçka Art Gallery, Istanbul (2012), and Phase III developed for an exhibtion at Borusan Contemporary Museum (2013).
 A special instance was produced for the 30th Ljubljana Biennial of Graphic Arts (2013) that includes Slovenian artist and collectors.

 Artist Collector Network: Phase II, Burak, Macka Sanat